How To Search an Abandoned Homestead Site Located in Remote Wooded Area

 The only difference in searching now would be that you will have to dig every "big" and "questionable" signal produced by an iron target, and preferably in All Metal mode, because a desirable target might be lying under it and be completely or partially masked.

-You certainly will be recovering more junk targets unless you are using the most advanced Minelab E-Trac metal detector which can "see-through" the surface layer of iron junk.
+You certainly will be recovering more junk targets unless you are using the most advanced XP Deus metal detector which can effectively separate good targets from iron junk in the surface layer.

-If you use E-Trac, you might want to check out My Program for Minelab E-Trac especially designed for the "hunted out" sites.
+If you use the Deus metal detector for searching around cellar holes, you may want to utilize my Search Program for Detecting at Former Homestead Sites (it will be published soon).
+If you use E-Trac or CTX 3030, you might want to check out My Program for Minelab E-Trac and CTX 3030 especially designed for the "hunted out" sites.

 2) If you do not have enough time to meticulously search the entire location, metal detect with a large search coil fast while moving in a grid pattern of search and look for a "hot" spot surprisingly left unsearched by everybody who previously hunted this site.

-I always tried to figure out an answer to this "phenomenon" - why one particular spot at any site gets ignored by all searchers?
+I always tried to figure out an explanation to this "phenomenon" - why one particular spot at any site gets ignored by all searchers?
 Is something paranormal involved?

-The only reasonable explanation coming to mind is that all previous detectorists would have used too much Discrimination and, therefore, missed some deep coins and valuable buttons which could be partially masked by the iron nails.
+- 3) Preceding detectorists would have used too much Conventional Discrimination and, therefore, missed some deep coins and valuable buttons which could be partially masked by the iron nails.
 Many times I was extremely happy to benefit from someone's love for Discrimination!